ruwalln/KnowledgeBase/Powershell.md

 - Execute and running the Default Powershell Command Window using Powershell.exe
 - Check where the Default User Profile for the Powershell Command Console is stored using [$profile]
-- if not exist you are able to create it using [New-item –type file –force $profile]
+- if not exists you are able to create it using [New-item –type file –force $profile]
 - to see your Default Powershell Options in the Powershell Command Shell Window use [Get-PSReadlineOption] https://learn.microsoft.com/de-de/powershell/module/PSReadline/Set-PSReadlineOption?view=powershell-5.1